JetBrains/intellij-sdk-docs/topics/reference_guide/performance/performance.md

 If stubs don't suit your case well (e.g., the information you need is large and/or very rarely needed, or you're developing a plugin for a language whose PSI you don't control), you can create a [custom index or gist](indexing_and_psi_stubs.md).

-You can use [`AstLoadingFilter`](upsource:///platform/core-api/src/com/intellij/util/AstLoadingFilter.java) in production and `PsiManagerEx.setAssertOnFileLoadingFilter()` in tests to ensure you're not loading AST accidentally.
+To ensure you're not loading AST accidentally, you can use [`AstLoadingFilter`](upsource:///platform/core-api/src/com/intellij/util/AstLoadingFilter.java) in production and `PsiManagerEx.setAssertOnFileLoadingFilter()` in tests.

 The same applies to documents: only the ones opened in editors should be loaded.
 Usually, you shouldn't need document contents (as most information can be retrieved from PSI).